jookies/jasmin/misc/doc/sources/installation/index.rst

 Kubernetes cluster
 ******************

-**@TODO: add link to documented stresstests**

-This part of the documentation covers clustering Jasmin SMS Gateway using `Kubernetes <https://kubernetes.io/>`_, it is also made as a reference setup for anyone looking to deploy Jasmin in complex/cloud architectures, this is a proof-of-concept model for deploying simple and advanced clusters, these were used for making stress tests and performance metering of the sms gateway, `documented here <http://docs.jasminsms.com/@TODO>`_.
+This part of the documentation covers clustering Jasmin SMS Gateway using `Kubernetes <https://kubernetes.io/>`_, it is also made as a reference setup for anyone looking to deploy Jasmin in cloud architectures, this is a proof-of-concept model for deploying simple clusters, these were used for making stress tests and performance metering of the sms gateway.

 Before you begin you need to have a Kubernetes cluster, and the **kubectl** command-line tool must be configured to communicate with your cluster.
 It is recommended to run this tutorial on a cluster with at least two nodes that are not acting as control plane hosts.
 If you do not already have a cluster, you can create one by using minikube or you can use one of these Kubernetes playgrounds: